rampantdev/100-days-of-code/log.md

 #C
 Worked with LINUX system calls for gathering time information, real time, process time, etc.

+### Day xx June 3, 2017 - System calls - working PIDs
+#C
+Learning about how to query the virtual files in /proc to determine the status of running process'

 ### Day 0: February 30, 2016 (Example 1)